izivkov/CasioGShockSmartSync/README.md

 > **_NOTE:_** We are looking for contributors to add support for other watches.
 Specifically, the G-Shock [GMWB5000 series](https://gshock.casio.com/us/products/full-metal/gmw-b5000/) are similar to the B5600, and should be not too hard to implement.
-Drop me a note if you are interested to contribute.
+Drop me a note at <izivkov@gmail.com> if you are interested to contribute.

 # Casio G-Shock Phone Sync